Title: The Rhythm of Respect

 Running Time: 50 minutes

-For nearly twenty years, award-winning kid rocker Jim “Mr. Stinky Feet” Cosgrove has performed for tens-of-thousands of students at hundreds of schools throughout the United States.
+For more than twenty years, award-winning kid rocker Jim “Mr. Stinky Feet” Cosgrove has performed for tens-of-thousands of students at hundreds of schools throughout the United States.
 He’s also presented assemblies at Department of Defense schools in Germany, Italy, England, and Spain.

 - “I have never had a presenter, like Jim, who could keep the children’s undivided attention for the entire program.
 We love “Mr. Stinky Feet.”
 (K.L., School Principal, Shawnee Mission, KS)